wiwochama/lauzhack18/README.md

 # Simulation of the data

 Due to a technical issue during this 24 hours Hackathon, we were not able to get access to a smart watch to collect the physiologic data we need to adapt the music.
-We simulated the behaviour of a dummy utilisator, with a simple response to the stimuli caused by music: it will always follow its push, never get tired.
-We know this is not realistic, but
+We simulated the behaviour of a dummy utilisator, with a simple response to the new objective: he will always follow the new pace and will never get tired.
+The heart rate follow